ljuvela/GELP/README.md

 ### Adapting a pre-trained model

-Starting with a pre-trained model and swapping the data is probably the best way to go, if there is no need to change the configuration and the goal is just to build a new voice.
+Starting with a pre-trained model and swapping the data is probably the best way to go when there is no need to change the configuration and the goal is to build a new voice.

 This can be done by running